madhums/madhums.github.io/stuff.md

 - Into The Wild by Jon Krakauer
 - Man’s Search For Meaning by Viktor Frankl
 - Sapiens by Yuval Noah Harari
+- The tibetian book of living and dying by Sogyal Rinpoche
+- Utopia for realists by Rutger Bregman
+- Humankind by Rutger Bregman
 - Noam Chomsky

 ### Initiatives